mayank1513/SP_DrawerLayout/README.md

     </com.mayank.drawerlayout.Drawer>

+If you are not happy with the behavior, you can use sensitivity attribute that increases drag sensitivity.
+And the direction sensitivity will be helpful if you are placing scrollview or listview inside the drawer.
+ You can set it in xml like

+      custom:sensitivity = "2"
+      custom:direction_sensitivity = "1"
 Make sure to set layout_width and and layout_height to match parent.
 If you want to Customize the background you can do it in your java file.